 It’s always advisable to go check your local coin shops, as well.
 They will be able to share their knowledge and expertise with you.
 Even if they only sell silver coins, coin dealers can help you find reputable dealers who do sell gold.

 Coin dealers will tell you their average bid price if you want to sell your gold, as well.
-Moreover, they have accountability as businesses: if there is ever an issue with your purchase, you know exactly where to find them.
+Many investors neglect to compare prices from different sellers, which is an important personal finance habit.
+Moreover, dealers have accountability as businesses: if there is ever an issue with your purchase, you know exactly where to find them.